 As part of the British Equestrian Federation (BEF), The Pony Club adheres to and supports the BEF's safeguarding approach.
-Their safeguarding policies can be viewed by following the links below:
+Their safeguarding policies can be viewed online - click here

 - 24 hour free and confidential telephone helpline that provides counselling, information and advice to anyone concerned about a child at risk of ill treatment or abuse